18F/18f.gsa.gov/_posts/2015-06-03-giving-back-to-open-source.md

 despite the fact that it remains a statically generated Jekyll site at its core.
 (Fellow 18F team member Dave Cole actually [advocated for this model three years ago](https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/).)

-As for the second lesson, it’s often difficult to achieve this degree of transparency, collaboration, reuse, and contribution in the same organization, let alone between a government agency and a private company.
+As for the next lesson, it’s often difficult to achieve this degree of transparency, collaboration, reuse, and contribution in the same organization, let alone between a government agency and a private company.
 However, thanks to a commitment to open source development on